 GLAHW: What are you reading right now?

 I am reading quite a few books right now.
-I am working through the Alphabet series of Sue Grafton, reading Kris Calvert mysteries, and a few books on fear I picked up recently in Alabama.
+I am working through the Alphabet series of Sue Grafton, reading Kris Calvert mysteries, and a few books on fear that I picked up recently in Alabama.
 I also have a few local authors to read and review.

 Website